-Support for the approach adopted Theme Representations Recommended Natural England Commentary ANON-VUXE-WS1F-9 Raised concern that specific mention of species of flora and fauna provided during call for evidence was not included in the evaluation tables.
+Support for th Support for the approach adopted Theme Representations Natural England Commentary believes has been underplayed in the Natural Beauty Assessment Report and Desirability Assessment Report.
+ANON-VUXE-WS1F-9 Raised concern that specific mention of species of flora and fauna provided during call for evidence was not included in the evaluation tables.
 ANON-VUXE-WECF-D Raised concern that reliance on evidence from the Call for Evidence, which came from screenshots and lack of site visits could be grounds for Judicial Review.
-A number of respondents raised concerns regarding the use of images in the Consultation Document which were regarded as inaccurate representations of the landscape (Hatchlands and East Clandon) or were of areas not proposed for designation (Dockenfield southern boundary). evidence that is material to the assessment and, on occasion, to summarise evidence in the evaluation tables in order to keep reporting concise.
+A number of respondents raised concerns regarding the use of images in the Consultation Document which were regarded as inaccurate representations of the landscape (Hatchlands and East Clandon) or were of areas not proposed for designation (Dockenfield southern boundary). making judgements in relation to natural beauty.
+A considerable volume of evidence was submitted, and Natural England's consultants have utilised evidence that is material to the assessment and, on occasion, to summarise evidence in the evaluation tables in order to keep reporting concise.
 The lack of the specific mention of evidence should not be taken to mean it has not been considered or indeed that has been underplayed.
 Natural England acknowledges that there were issues regarding the locational pins which were recorded on the Story Board Map and that in some instances the pin did not accurately reflect the area which was being discussed, or the photographs which were uploaded.
 Natural England acknowledges that some evidence may have been screenshots of third-party evidence rather than photographs taken in the field by respondents.
 Natural England's consultants mitigated the effect of inaccuracies or third-party evidence by ensuring detailed independent assessment of data and site work.
 Where respondents highlighted the incorrect use or labelling of an image in the Consultation Report, Natural England has noted these inaccuracies and reviewed judgements as necessary.
 Where errors have occurred in the technical documents, these have been noted and reviewed.
 The technical documents will be updated/amended prior to the submission of the Designation Order to the Secretary of State.
 Level of Detailed Evaluation ANON-VUXE-WSK2-F (Guildford Borough Council) 'GBC considers that the work undertaken by Natural England and its highly qualified consultant team has been professional and the consultation process open and inclusive.
 For these reasons, it supports the outcome of the proposed boundary extensions.
 GBC agrees with the accompanying assessment that the quality of the proposed areas is of sufficient natural beauty to be included in the AONB.'
-ANON-VUXE-WEQ9-E Commentary Natural England welcomes the support for the approach adopted.
+Commentary Natural England welcomes the support for the approach adopted.
 Natural England agrees and recognises that this type of assessment and evaluation work requires specialist skills and effective engagement and consultation.
 It also recognises the importance of rigorous analysis of evidence, ensuing judgments are transparent and robust.